pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_access-manager.md

 43// Permissions granted to specific / regexp matching uuids
 44@property (nonatomic, readonly, strong) NSDictionaryNSString *, PNPAMResourcePermission *> *uuids;
 45
 46@end
 47
 48@interface PNPAMResourcePermission : NSObject
 49
 50// Bit field with a given permission value
 51@property (nonatomic, readonly, assign) PNPAMPermission value;
 52
 53@end

 ```

 ### Error Responses

-If parsing fails, the token may be invalid or damaged.
+If parsing fails, the token may be damaged.
 Request a new token from your server.

 ## Set token

-Update the authentication token granted by your server.
+Updates the authentication token on the client.

 ### Method(s)